 Do you have to be a superstar to get hired today?
 I don’t think so.
-But it will take a different mindset than just submitting a resume.
+Most of us are just average.
+But it will take a different mindset and require more work than submitting a resume online.

 I’m Nothing Special

 I’ve heard way too many job seekers proclaim they haven’t done anything outstanding, special or demonstrated herculean success.
 I get it, I haven’t either.
 I haven’t received any company awards or employee of the year recognitions.

 I’m just average and that’s ok.
 Most of us are just average.
 We do our jobs and usually don’t get a lot of praise.
 Welcome to the new normal.
 Instead of relying on external praise or recognition, you are going to have to start doing a better job of patting yourself on the back and taking credit where credit is due.
 And by the way, the majority of workers are average.

 I graduated in the late 80s with a Humanities degree.
 My concentration was Ancient Greece and Rome.
 (Yep, I use this daily.
 Not.)
 There’s nothing in my formal educational background that specifically qualifies me to do ANYTHING.
 I don’t have a Master’s degree or advanced certification.

 Technically, I’m underqualified.
 In fact, when I’ve applied to jobs online, just for fun, I’ve been bounced out of the application process for NOT having an advanced degree.
 (Sound familiar?)
 This is why I am a hater of the online job application process.
 In fact, I’ve never landed a single job this way.

 It takes a true skill to spin work experience into something meaningful.
 Most of us do not possess this skill and I think that’s part of the problem.
 If you can’t showcase what you’ve done in transferable terms that excite your reader, you pretty much fail.
 I am not a professional resume writer.
 I do have many friends who are and I’m in awe of their writing and creative marketing skills!